jjaybrown/jasonbrown-io/content/blog/test-for-confidence-not-coverage.md

 ## Testing as a customer

 Whilst running tight feedback loops with actual customers (as described by Eric Ries) is valuable for testing product success.
-It doesn't build confidence in code and therefore an engineering cannot release to production without hesitation.
+It doesn't build confidence in code and therefore an engineer cannot release to production without hesitation.

 End-to-end user flow testing, particularly when using tools like [Playwright](https://playwright.dev/), provides greater confidence customer journeys and flows are correct.
 It simulates user interactions with the application in a way that unit testing and other non-customer centric methods can't replicate.